danielruiz-dataddo/dss-plugin-api-connect/README.md

 # Dataddo Plugin

-This Dataiku DSS Plugin provides a connector to retrieve data from the Dataddo platform.
+This Dataiku DSS Plugin provides a connector to retrieve data from the Dataddo platform easily.